blogpocket/ocultar-imagenes/README.md

 # Hide Images
-Allows the admin to hide all images on the website by replacing them with their alt text or a default message.
+Allows the administrator to hide all images on the website, replacing them with their alt text or a customizable default message.
 This plugin is intended to support World Sight Day and promote the use of the ALT parameter.
 # Upload and Install the Plugin
 - Use an FTP client or your hosting's file manager to upload the zip file to the WordPress plugins folder: /wp-content/plugins/ocultar-imagenes.
 - Go to the WordPress admin panel.